-Orphanet's sustainability and the EC Steering Group on Promotion and Prevention and non-communicable disease prevention, including management of rare diseases.
+To support countries in reaching the international health targets, the European Commission established in 2019 a Steering Group on Health Promotion, Disease Prevention and Management of Non-Communicable Diseases (the Steering Group on Promotion and Prevention, or SGPP).
+The Steering Group takes positions on priority actions to be implemented in all areas of health promotion and non-communicable disease prevention, including management of rare diseases.
 DG Santé is trying to make their major achievements in the rare diseases field sustainable after the current Health Programme; as Orphanet is considered as one the major achievements, having being supported for years and its nomenclature being recognised as a best practice in the field, Orphanet's sustainability has been a focus of discussions at SGPP meetings and the Group's input was sought on plans for a sustainable future for the Orphanet Network.